Gianni-Rgg/MEGA_links/README.md

 - broken friendships
 - trust issues
 - people staring at their screen in silence

+This is a **Desktop shortcut prank**
+- Not malware
+- Not destructive
+- Not permanent
+- Not subtle (emotionally)

+Technically clean.
+Psychologically questionable.

 You are responsible for your life choices.